 Armenian opposition continues protests against ex-president becoming new PM

-The protesters hold demonstrations in the center of the capital attempting to block government buildings and close main streets of the city.
+The day before, 233 participants of the demonstrations were taken to different police stations.
+Many streets of the city center were blocked.
+The opposition earlier announced about starting a velvet revolution by holding demonstrations in the center of the capital, blocking government buildings and closing main streets of the city.

-The demonstrations in Yerevan are being held since April 13.
-On April 17, the Armenian parliament where the leading party has a majority, elected Serzh Sargsyan for the role of the new PM.
-Sargsyan was the president of the country for 10 years.
-In

-2015 Armenia had a constitutional referendum as a result of which the form of government has changed from semi-presidential to parliamentary.

 Top stories